debhem/OptFor-EU_WP1/README.md

 +++

-## Brief description of each file...
+## Brief description of each file

 ## Scripts for Downloading CERRA climate variables...

 __Filename__: download_[EFMI_climate_variable]_CERRA.R

 __Description__: Automates the retrieval of CERRA reanalyses data for climate variables to be used in OptFor-EU.
-Uses the R programming language with the "ecmwfr" library to download the CERRA climate data
+                 Uses the R programming language with the "ecmwfr" library to download the CERRA climate data.

-                 Data are requested in 3-hour intervals from 1984 to 2021, excluding years which have already been downloaded
+                 Data are requested in 3-hour intervals from 1984 to 2021, excluding years which have already been downloaded.

                  It...
                  1. Sets the Copernicus Data Store (CDS) API key for user authentication
                  2. Scans the directory containing already downloaded data to identify years for which data is missing